-He was Often known as the “Madman of Rome”.
-Nero was hands down the most notorious Roman of all times.
-This made the daily living of the-then Roman a grim affair, for he also happened to be their emperor – his reign lasting from 54 AD to 68 AD.
-So what is an infamous near dictator doing in this list?
-Well, when you make a of famous people, you put in the good, the bad and the ugly too!
-Nero was all bad and ugly part.
+Nero was often known as the “Madman of Rome” and was hands down the most notorious Roman of all time.
+He made the daily lives of Romans a grim affair during his reign which lasting from 54 AD to 68 AD.
+So what is an infamous near-dictator doing on this list?
+Well, when you make a list of famous people, you put in the good, the bad, and the ugly too!
+Nero was part ugly and all bad.

-A cruel, power-hungry egomaniac, he saw himself as the one and only numero uno in the world.
-He saw himself as Hercules, and fancied himself as a gladiator – thus often neglecting all his political duties, and entering into battle arenas against rather weak and poor opponents.
-Needless to say, this guy as hated by most of the Romans, and his continues stints as a gladiator, who really sucked at fighting, eventually saw him assassinated by his own inner circle.
+A cruel, power-hungry egomaniac, he saw himself as numero uno in the world.
+He styled himself on Hercules, and fancied himself as a gladiator, often neglecting his political duties and entering into the fighting arena against weak and poor opponents.
+Needless to say, this guy was hated by most Romans, and he was eventually assassinated by his own inner circle.

 7. Tiberius Gracchus

-But he is known more for his ideologies and practices that always hinted towards equality among the upper class elites and the lower class peasants.
-With the plight of peasant workers worsening with each passing day, the rise of slave labor had further degraded common peasants.
-And for obvious reasons, his ideas were not entertained by the senate and the elite Roman who owned much of land in Rome.
-Eventually, he was assassinated in a riot sparked his senatorial opponents.
+However, he is best known for his ideologies and practices of equality between the upper-class elite and lower-class peasants.
+With the plight of peasant workers worsening every day, the rise of slave labor further degraded the peasants, and for obvious reasons, his ideas were not popular with the Senate and the Roman elite who owned much of land.
+Eventually, he was assassinated in a riot sparked by his senatorial opponents.

-But moreover, Constantine is known in the history as the first Christian Roman Emperor.
-He not only initiated the evolution of the Roman Empire into a Christian state, but also opined the pathway for a culture with distinct cultural influences from Christianity, which eventually had a huge impact in the western medieval culture.
+Constantine is known in history as the first Christian Roman emperor.
+He not only initiated the evolution of the Roman Empire into a Christian state, but also opened a pathway for a culture with distinct influences from Christianity, which eventually had a huge impact on Western medieval culture.

 5. Gaius Marius

-This legendary Roman general and statesman single handedly evolved the Roman army into one of the most effective and well-organized fighting body that made thumping statements in countless battles.
-A cunning tactician, Gaius Marius also held the office of Consul for an unprecedented seven times in a row.
-But he is more known for the transformations he brought about into the Roman military legions – the most dramatic and influential reforms that forever changed the rules of engagement in war.
+This legendary Roman general and statesman single handedly evolved the Roman army into one of the most effective and well-organized fighting bodies the world has ever seen.
+A cunning tactician, Gaius Marius also held the office of consul an unprecedented seven times.
+However, he is best known for the changes he brought about to the Roman military legions, dramatic and influential reforms that forever changed the rules of engagement.

-At a time when attacks and invasions from Barbarian and German tribes was the biggest threat to the entire Roman republic, he saw the dire need to increase the recruitment power which lagged behind significantly because of the strict standards that had been set to for one to become a soldier.
-But once Marius took over, men from provinces could sign up for the army and in time become a Roman citizen.
-Then he went on to win many decisive battles with his new army, the famous ones being battle of Aquae Sextiae and Campi Raudii, where his victories saved the republic from a seemingly inevitable barbarian invasion.
+At a time when attacks and invasions from barbarian and German tribes posed a huge threat to the entire Roman Republic, he saw the need to increase recruitment which was significantly down because of the strict standards that had been set for potential soldiers.
+But once Marius took over, men from the provinces could sign up for the army and in time become Roman citizens.

 4. Marcus Cicero

-“Gratitude is not only greatest of the virtues, but parent of all others.”
-This timeless quote, and many others that tell us about the essence of living our lives, and that we may have heard time and again – all of them came from the famous Roman philosopher Marcus Tullius Cicero.
-Widely considered as one of the greatest orators and prose stylist to have lived in the ancient Rome, he was also a philosopher, a respected politician, lawyer, political theorist, consul and constitutionalist, and what not!
+“Gratitude is not only the greatest of virtues, but parent of all others.”
+This timeless quote, and many others like it, came from the famous Roman philosopher Marcus Tullius Cicero.
+Widely considered one of the greatest orators and writers to have lived in ancient Rome, he was also a philosopher, respected politician, lawyer, political theorist, consul, and constitutionalist.

 3. Julius Caesar

-But with his ruthless success, he also gave rise to a number of political enemies, who kept on plotting against him time and again.
-His opposition took even uglier, albeit at-that-time-silent turn, when he famously crossed the Rubicon river and took power of Rome in his hands as a dictator.
-This eventually led to his assassination conspired by many Roman senators who repeatedly stabbed him to death.
+But his ruthless success also gave rise to a number of political enemies, who plotted against him time and again.
+It was when he famously crossed the Rubicon and took control of Rome as a dictator that his opponents silently turned upon him.
+This animosity eventually led to his assassination which was plotted by Roman senators who repeatedly stabbed him to death.

-Born as Gaius Octavius, he is known as the founder of Roman Empire, a walk away from the old Roman Republic and its first emperor.
-His rule reigning from 27 BC until his death in 14 AD.
-Such were his deeds that the senate changed his name to “Augustus” in the honor of his great achievements.
-Once the conspiracy behind the assassination of Julius Caesar came into light, Augustus went on to avenge his death along with Caesar’s closest ally Mark Antony.
-He later had a fallout with Antony amid differences, and showing the grit of his character, he went on to defeat the duo of Antony and Egyptian queen Cleopatra – thus securing his path to glory.
+When the conspiracy behind the assassination of Julius Caesar came to light, Augustus went on to avenge his death along with Caesar’s closest ally Mark Antony.
+He later had a falling-out with Antony, and showing great strength of character, he went on to defeat Antony and the Egyptian queen Cleopatra in battle, thus securing his path to glory.

-Despite repeated oppositions, he stood strong.Augustus’ reign laid the foundations of a regime that lasted for nearly fifteen hundred years through the ultimate decline of the Western Roman Empire.
-Together with the Roman senate, he scripted the new constitution for the great Roman empire in which he ruled wisely, building roads, aqueducts and famous buildings.
-He remains to this date the most famous and wise Roman emperor among them all.
+Despite continual opposition, Augustus stood strong and his reign laid the foundations of a regime that lasted for nearly 1,500 years through to the ultimate decline of the Western Roman Empire.
+Together with the Roman Senate, he scripted a new constitution for the great Roman Empire over which he ruled wisely, building roads, aqueducts, and many famous buildings.
+He remains to this day the most famous and wise Roman emperor of them all.

-The ancient Rome had a very rich history which saw the rise and fall of many famous people who are talked about to this day.
-From the craziest of the Emperors, to the bravest of the gladiators, to the biggest names in ancient philosophy – ancient Rome did give us a fair share of names that have always been worth mentioning.
-In fact, to put it rather blatantly, this list may not do an impeccable justice to the topic for there were many other famous Romans who could have easily made it into the list.
-But since we had to put in only ten of them, the aforementioned Romans indeed had been the outstanding figures that the Roman history created.
-And these people in turn created the Roman history.
+Ancient Rome had a very rich history which saw the rise and fall of many famous people who are still talked about to this day.
+From the craziest of the emperors and the bravest of the gladiators to the biggest names in ancient philosophy, ancient Rome did give us its fair share of noteworthy personalities.
+In fact, this list probably does not do justice to the subject for there were many other famous Romans who could have easily made it on to the list.
+But since we had to choose only 10, the aforementioned Romans were indeed outstanding figures in Roman history.